 One thing that working from home has highlighted is the importance of a good internet connection and ensuring your wifi extends to all areas of your house.

 I was on a zoom call with a friend recently, and she started in her backyard before moving inside.
 When I asked why the change, she said the internet connection was a bit dodgy.

 There are a number of tricks and tactics you can use to ensure your wifi coverage is strong all over your property.
-I’m going to share them with you, so you can make video calls from anywhere on your property.

 The first thing to do is look at where your modem is located.

-Depending on how your home is set up and where your NB or phone points are located, you may not have too much choice, but you should try to make sure that your modem or router is as centrally located as possible within your house.
+Depending on how your home is set up and where your NB or phone points are located, you may not have too much choice, but you should try to make sure your modem or router is as centrally located as possible within your house.

 You should also make sure it is located off the ground (particularly if it is on the ground floor of a two-storey house), or conversely on the floor if it is located on the second storey of your house.

 Also look at your router to see if it has antennae attached and make sure that it’s pointing directly upwards.